Tourist Regions of Bahia: Discover the diversity of the state

 1. Salvador de Bahia

-Salvador (founded as São Salvador da Bahia de Todos os Santos) is a Brazilian city, capital of the state of Bahia and the first capital of Brazil.
+Salvador, originally founded as São Salvador da Bahia de Todos os Santos, is a Brazilian city and the capital of the state of Bahia.
+It was also Brazil’s first capital.

-The inhabitants are called soteropolitans, a gentile created from the translation of the city’s name into Greek: Soterópolis, i.e. “city of Salvador”, composed of Σωτήρ (“savior”) and πόλις (“city”).
+The residents of Salvador are called soteropolitanos, a demonym derived from the translation of the city’s name into Greek: Soteropolis, meaning “city of the Savior”.
+The word is composed of Σωτήρ (“savior”) and πόλις (“city”).

 2. Baia de Todos os Santos